Fairlynch Museum

 Picture

-THE JOY GAWNE LACE COLLECTION and lace in childhood
+THE JOY GAWNE LACE COLLECTION and MACHINE-made lace

 Beautiful examples of the 19th century lacemaker's art, these hand-worked collars are included in our exhibition this year.
 On the left a Point de Gaze, needle lace from Brussels and on the right a collar of Maltese silk lace.